tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

   fmap f (Parser p) = Parser (\i -> (f <$>) <$> p i )
 ```

-Let’s try rearrange to make it point [point-free](/haskell3/#point-free-code), eliminating the lambda:
+Let’s try rearrange to make it point [point-free](/haskell3/#point-free-code), eliminating the lambda.
 First, let’s add some brackets, to make the evaluation order more explicit.

 ```haskell